b-harvest/evm-tools-compatibility/debug-apis/dethcode/README.md

 ## Overview

-This document outlines the results of testing **DethCode** with a custom blockchain environment.
+This document outlines the investigation of **DethCode** with a custom blockchain environment.
 The goal of this investigation was to verify whether **DethCode** could retrieve contract source code and perform its analysis functionalities on non-Ethereum blockchains.

 ## Key Findings